ELISSA-Main/elissa3_wiki/wiki/installation.md

 ## Adding ELISSA repositories

 To be able to launch all scenarios in the ELISSA environment a multitude of ROS packages are required.
-These can be found in the ELISSA Git and should be cloned into the catkin_ws.
+These can be found in the ELISSA Git and should be cloned into the catkin_ws/src directory.
 Clone all required repositories into the src folder.
-The required Repositories are:
+The minimum required repositories are:
 - elissa3
 - elissa3_drap
 - elissa3_estop